Jessecomo/Jessecomo/README.md

 </div>

 ### 👨‍💻 About Me :
-- 👨‍🎓 I am a technology management undergraduate and small business owner passionate about growing business and gaining insights.
+- 👨‍🎓 Technology management undergraduate and small business owner passionate about growing business and gaining insights.
 - 💹 Currently: Furthering my knowledge of data and business analysis.
 - ✍ You can find my SQL Projects [here](https://github.com/Jessecomo/SQL-Portfolio-Projects).
 - 📫 Let's connect on [LinkedIn](https://www.linkedin.com/in/jessecomo/)